Helping Communities Recover

 TAKE ACTION

 Currently, monetary donations are the best way to help as they can be deployed quickly and flexibly to meet changing needs.
-Per TEMA, impacted counties do not have the capability to receive material donations or additional volunteers at this time.

 Recovery will take some communities months and may take some families years.
 While emergency conditions may limit your ability to help immediately, please stay engaged over the coming weeks to learn about efforts that need your support.